 Evans offers two critical evaluations of each writer after their essay.
 For example, after Toni Morrison's compelling, Rootedness: The Ancestor as Foundation follows The Quest for Self: Triumph and Failure in the Works of Toni Morrison by Dorothy H. Lee and Theme, Characterization and Style in the Works of Toni Morrison by Darwin T. Turner.
 This technique is to be applauded as it is not common in most nonfiction.
 Evans also includes a short bio and selected bibliography for each writer.
-Most of the forty-three essays included were written especially for Black Women Writers, which in my opinion speaks volumes for the respect for Mari Evans and her place in history as a black woman writer. a classic treasure for any collection of literature.
-It can be opened time and again, and appreciated each and every time.
-I discourage anyone from reading it because they are not black, a woman or a writer.
-I recommend that anyone with the opportunity to read this book takes advantage of its wisdom and you don't have to go too far to read it; it is available in QCC's Alden Library in the Harrington Learning Center.
+Most of the forty-three essays included were written especially for Black Women Writers, which in my opinion speaks volumes for the respect for Mari Evans and her place in history as a black woman writer.

-Black Women Writers is undoubtedly in 198
+Black Women Writers is undoubtedly